 Other things to do on the Malecon, Puerto Vallarta

-Yes, there’s more to experience on the Malecon – no wonder it’s one of the top attractions in Puerto Vallarta!
+Yes, there’s more to experience on the Malecon – after all, it is one of the top attractions in Puerto Vallarta.

 The boardwalk in Puerto Vallarta is a major romantic hotspot, a place where lovers can walk hand-in-hand.
 Share a cotton candy to make the mood that little bit sweeter!